HuidaeCho/projpicker/README.md

-[ProjPicker](https://github.com/HuidaeCho/projpicker) (projection picker) is a Python module that allows the user to select all coordinate reference systems (CRSs) whose extent completely contains given points, polylines, polygons, and bounding boxes.
+[ProjPicker](https://github.com/HuidaeCho/projpicker) (projection picker) is a Python module that allows the user to select all coordinate reference systems (CRSs) whose extent completely contains given points, polylines, polygons, and bounding boxes using set-theoretic logical operators in a postfix notation.
 The goal is to make it easy and visual to select a desired projection by location.
-This project was motivated by [a GRASS GIS feature request](https://github.com/OSGeo/grass/issues/1253).
+This project was motivated by
+[a GRASS GIS feature request](https://github.com/OSGeo/grass/issues/1253).
 A new GRASS GIS module [g.projpicker](https://github.com/OSGeo/grass-addons/pull/543) that wraps around this project is submitted.
 It is a work in progress; join